tyrtyrych/BeginningJavaScript/03-types/readme.md

     Math.random();
     //=> 0.23129316372796893

 Why doesn't `Math.random` return a whole number?
-It turns out by using the other operations, you can easily do this.
+It turns out, you can easily do this by using the other operations.
 For example, suppose we want to generate a random number between 0 and 9.
 We can start by multiplying the result by 10.

      var rand = Math.random();
      //=> sets rand to 0.475040664896369